Peak shipping season is almost upon us – make sure you are up to date on rate changes.

 It’s that time of year again: peak shipping season.
 UPS and FedEx recently announced what additional charges they will be implementing during this busy season, and they are targeting those large, heavy and oversized packages.
 Be aware: as carriers deal with higher shipping volumes, they are taking compliance more seriously.
 This season, take the time to audit your shipping invoices and take note of which surcharges might affect you.

 FedEx, in an effort to reward loyal customers, will repeat what it did last year and will not be implementing a peak residential surcharge.
 However, they will be targeting those large unwieldy parcels and will be slapping surcharges on domestic express and domestic and international ground shipments that are oversized or unauthorized and require additional handling.
 On the other hand, UPS will apply the peak residential surcharge on all their service levels and domestic destinations, and will slightly raise their rates from last year.
-A full list of the UPS peak rate changes can be found here.

 UPS and FedEx Peak Surcharge Comparison